kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 If none of the sub-factories produces an implementation (for example, when logging, [metrics](metrics.md), and [tracing](tracing.md) are all disabled in configuration), `DataBaseTelemetryFactory.EMPTY` is used and telemetry becomes a no-op.

-`DataBaseModule` (a transitive part of each driver's module, such as `JdbcDatabaseModule`) supplies the default `DefaultDataBaseTelemetryFactory` and `DataBaseLoggerFactory` as [default components](container.md#component-override), so metric and tracing factories from the [metrics](metrics.md) and [tracing](tracing.md) modules are picked up automatically when present.
-To fully customize telemetry, provide your own `DataBaseTelemetryFactory` in the [application graph](container.md), which [overrides](container.md#component-override) the default one:
+In case you want to provide fully customize telemetry, provide your own `DataBaseTelemetryFactory` in the [application graph](container.md), which [overrides](container.md#component-override) the default one:

 ===! ":fontawesome-brands-java: `Java`"